For online retailers, your software platform is the lifeblood of your business. It’s just like that amazing first hire.

 Let’s examine each of these options in depth:

-Using plugins can work quite well for the simplest of stores.
-For smaller stores under $1 million in revenue, this is almost always the correct solution.
-The plugin option does not scale well at all, however.
-Over-reliance on plugins can be quite dangerous.
+Using plug-ins can work quite well for the simplest of stores.
+If you’re under $1 million in revenue, this is almost always the correct solution.
+The plug-in option does not scale well at all, however.
+It’s for this reason over-reliance on them can be quite dangerous.

-First, plugins for ecommerce platforms are of highly variable quality.
-The upkeep and maintenance of these plugins is likewise hit or miss — most are built by individuals and small teams in their spare time.
+First, plug-ins for e-commerce platforms are of highly variable quality.
+The upkeep and maintenance of these plug-ins are likewise hit or miss.
+Most are built by individuals and small teams in their spare time.
 Should you trust your store’s success or failure to a random developer’s side project?
 When your revenue has scaled past a certain point, almost certainly not.

-Perhaps more importantly, plugins can slow your store dramatically.
-Even imperceptible slow-downs will impact your conversion rate dramatically: Wal-mart reported that every 100 milli-seconds of improvement in page load time, they grew revenue by 1% and Amazon reported that every 100 milli-seconds of latency costs them 1% in sales.
-Additionally, Google is well-known to punish slow sites in their search engine rankings.
+Perhaps more importantly, plug-ins can slow your store dramatically.
+Even imperceptible slow-downs will impact your conversion rate dramatically.
+Walmart reported every 100 milliseconds of improvement in page load time grew revenue by 1 percent, and Amazon says every 100 milliseconds of latency costs them 1 percent in sales.
+Additionally, Google is well-known for punishing slow sites in its search engine rankings.

-We’ve found than when a store doing in excess of $1 million in annual revenue exceeds 6 or 8 plugins, it’s a sure sign that it is dangerously reliant on a tangled web of potentially incompatible code — you almost certainly need to pursue another path.
+We’ve found when a store that is doing in excess of $1 million in annual revenue exceeds six or eight plug-ins, it’s a sure sign that it is dangerously reliant on a tangled web of potentially incompatible code.
+You almost certainly need to pursue another path.

-For all but the smallest stores, tying the success or failure of your store to a tangled web of variable-quality plugins is a recipe for disaster — plugin soup is akin to using duct tape on a rocket ship.
+For all but the smallest stores, tying the success or failure of your business to a tangled web of variable-quality plug-ins is a recipe for disaster.
+Plug-in soup is akin to using duct tape on a rocket ship.

 Option 2: A Semi-Custom Solution

 Unfortunately, this path is not without its drawbacks.
-The two most common mistakes we see are a) choosing the wrong platform as a base and b) choosing the wrong developer(s) for the job.
+The two most common mistakes we see are choosing the wrong platform as a base and choosing the wrong developer(s) for the job.

 While this article is not meant to be a comparison of the various platforms, they all have their unique strengths and weaknesses.
-For example, while Shopify and Woo Commerce are both insanely easy to get up an running, they are among the hardest to truly customize.
-They are perfect choices for mom-and-pops selling a small selection of products — despite their aggressive marketing, they are clearly not designed for high volume implementations.
+For example, while Shopify and Woo Commerce are both insanely easy to get up and running, they are among the hardest to truly customize.
+They are perfect choices for mom-and-pops selling a small selection of products.
+Despite their aggressive marketing, they are clearly not designed for high-volume implementations.

-In the past, we recommended Shopify for a while with varying success.
-We even ran a few stores of our own through the platform, but we were ultimately unable to overcome the weaknesses with even the most custom built approaches.
+In the past, we recommended Shopify with varying success.
+We even ran a few stores of our own through the platform, but we were ultimately unable to overcome the weaknesses with even the most custom-built approaches.

 Likewise, using a random developer not well versed in the nuances of conversion rate and maximizing customer lifetime value is also a recipe for disaster.
-There are no shortage of programmers with the technical skills to install and modify today’s platforms.
-Finding a developer or development team that knows WHAT to build, on the other hand, is quite a bit more challenging.
+There’s no shortage of programmers with the technical skills to install and modify today’s platforms.
+Finding a developer or development team that knows what to build, on the other hand, is quite a bit more challenging.

 Simply switching platforms isn’t the recipe for success.
 You must switch platforms with a purpose, and doing so must alleviate the deficiencies in your current platform that are stifling revenue growth.

-Building a full custom solution offers the most flexibility, but it’s certainly not for the faint of heart.
+Building a fully-custom solution offers the most flexibility, but it’s certainly not for the faint of heart.

-In 2009 when I built Acumen Brands, we had no choice but the build our own software.
-Our platform gave us a leg up against the competition and allowed us to scale to ~$100 million in annual revenue in 3 short years.
+In 2009 when I built Acumen Brands, we had no choice but to build our own software.
+Our platform gave us a leg up against the competition and allowed us to scale to ~$100 million in annual revenue in three short years.

-Today, choosing a fully custom option should be reserved for stores approaching $100 million in annual revenue or those build an incredibly custom user experience.
-A fully-custom solution is likely a fools-errand for all but the largest, most technologically savvy companies.
+Today, choosing a fully-custom option should be reserved for stores approaching $100 million in annual revenue or those building an incredibly-custom user experience.

-If you choose this route, be prepared to support a development team of 6 to 20 programmers for multiple years.
-If you cant support a $1 million+ annual developer payroll, this route will likely yield sub-standard results.
+If you choose this route, be prepared to support a development team of six to 20 programmers for multiple years.
+If you can’t support a $1 million+ annual developer payroll, this option will likely yield sub-standard results.

-IN CONCLUSION — all ecommerce platforms are flawed.
+All e-commerce platforms are flawed.
 Using them without extremely intelligent, heavy modification will result in lost revenue.
-Likewise, building a fully custom solution is likely a fool’s errand.
+Likewise, building a fully-custom solution is likely a fool’s errand.